MicrosoftDocs/windows-dev-docs/terminal/tutorials/new-tab-same-directory.md

 * the `$e` with the escape character
 * the `$p` with the current working directory

 Note that the above command will only work for the current `cmd.exe` session.
-To set the value permantently, AFTER running the above command, you'll want to run
+To set the value permanently, AFTER running the above command, you'll want to run

 ```cmd
 setx PROMPT %PROMPT%